Myrtle Beach Medical Malpractice Lawyer

 - Other non-economic damages

-We help our clients identify and value the damages they experienced.
-We use our knowledge of medical malpractice cases and our history of recovering compensation for clients with similar injuries to determine the types of damages that might be available.
-We also work with experts to prove future and intangible losses.
+Our team helps our clients identify and value the damages they experienced.
+Additionally, we use our knowledge of medical malpractice cases and our history of recovering compensation for clients with similar injuries to determine the types of damages that might be available.
+Moreover, we work with experts to prove future and intangible losses.

 Some Medical Malpractice Actions Can be Life-Threatening

 In some cases, medical malpractice can be life-threatening.
 For example, a missed cancer diagnosis might not allow for treatment until the cancer spreads to other parts of the body.
-If you believe medical negligence contributed to or caused your loved one’s death, we may be able to help.
+So, if you believe medical negligence contributed to or caused your loved one’s death, we may be able to help.

 We pursue wrongful death actions based on medical malpractice.
-This could hold the doctor and hospital accountable and allow your family to recover:
+This could hold the doctor and hospital accountable and allow your family to recover.
+For example: